huaweicloud/terraform-provider-huaweicloud/docs/data-sources/images_images.md

 * `visibility` - The visibility of the image.

+* `checksum` - The checksum of the data associated with the image.

 * `container_format` - The format of the image's container.

 * `disk_format` - The format of the image's disk.